Multi-species McKean-Vlasov dynamics in non-convex landscapes: Introduction

 \subsubsection{Main results and novelties}

 As already mentioned in the first bullet point of Section \ref{sec: literature review}, the main motivation of this paper is to generalize some of the existing results on the long-time behaviour for the one-species and two-species McKean-Vlasov PDEs to arbitrary multi-species ($M>2$) settings (note that the two-species case studied in \cite{duong2016stationary} provides only a preliminary result on the number stationary solutions under special conditions).
 This will significantly broaden the applicability of the models since many applications in biology, population dynamics and socio-economical dynamics necessarily contain more than two interacting species \cite{clifford1973model,garnier2017consensus,potts2019spatial}.
 As will also be shown in the subsequent sections, from a mathematical point of view, the generalization from one or two-species to an arbitrary number of species is highly nontrivial due to the more complex inter-species interactions between different species.
 Compared to the existing aforementioned results discussed in Section~\ref{sec: literature review} for the models \eqref{eq: Potts model} and \eqref{eq: Jungel model}, the key novelty of the present work is to take into account the non-convex potentials, revealing the non-trivial influence of the interplay between these non-convex potentials and the intra- and inter- species interaction potential on the long-time behaviour of the PDEs system \eqref{eq: multi-species PDE}.
+The main results of the papers \RV{can be grouped} as follows. \RV{In Table \ref{tab: conditions}, we clarify which conditions are used for each result. }